summary

 Browser Support

 The <summary> element is supported in all modern browsers.
-The ::marker pseudo-element has varying support, which is why Vanilla Breeze uses ::after for the custom chevron indicator.
+The ::marker pseudo-element has varying support for customization, which is why Vanilla Breeze uses ::after for the chevron indicator.